 Christianity arrived in America

-The first permanent English settlement at Jamestown, Virginia brought Christian worship to the continent.
-The faith was not new to the Americas -- Catholic missionaries had been here for over a century -- but the Protestant tradition that would shape American culture took root here.
+The first permanent English settlement at Jamestown brought Christian worship to the continent.
+The Protestant tradition that would shape American culture took root here and never left.

 Founding